-One may question the political feasibility of this proposal, given that twenty-six states (a simple majority) would be asked to "consent" to a loss of one of their senate seats.
+One may question the political feasibility of this proposal, given that twenty-six states (a simple majority) would be asked to vote for a loss of one of their senate seats.
 I consider political feasibility in Part III.

-I first examine the question of the constitutionality of this proposal given that it seems to fly in the face of the "plain meaning" of the one state, two senators rule in the original constitutional text.
+Part II first examines the question of the constitutionality of this proposal given that it seems to fly in the face of the "plain meaning" of the one state, two senators rule in the original constitutional text.39